Policy Maker and Health Care Provider Perspectives on Reproductive Decision-Making Amongst HIV-Infected Individuals in South Africa

 - October 5th, 2007

-- Stis HIV Infectious Disease
+- STIs, HIV, Infectious Disease

-- Bracken, Hillary, Harries, J., Cooper, D., Myer, L., Bracken, H., Zweigenthal, V., Orne, P.
+- Harries, J., Cooper, D., Myer, L., Bracken, H., Zweigenthal, V., Orner, P.

 Background: Worldwide there is growing attention paid to the reproductive decisions faced by HIV-infected individuals.
 Studies in both developed and developing countries have suggested that many HIV-infected women continue to desire children despite knowledge of their HIV status.
 Despite the increasing attention to the health care needs of HIV-infected individuals in low resource settings, little attention has been given to reproductive choice and intentions.
 Health care providers play a crucial role in determining access to reproductive health services and their influence is likely to be heightened in delivering services to HIV-infected women.
 We examined the attitudes of health care policy makers and providers towards reproductive decision-making among HIV-infected individuals.

 Methods: In-depth interviews were conducted with 14 health care providers at two public sector health care facilities located in Cape Town, South Africa.
 In addition, 12 in-depth interviews with public sector policy makers and managers, and managers within HIV/AIDS and reproductive health NGOs were conducted.
 Data were analyzed using a grounded theory approach.